Pttn/rieMiner/README.md

 ./rieMiner /home/user/rieMiner/rieMiner.conf
 ```

-### Other statistics and benchmarking options
+### Benchmark Mode options

-* BenchmarkDifficulty : only for Benchmark, sets the testing difficulty (must be from 265 to 32767).
+* BenchmarkDifficulty : sets the testing difficulty (must be from 265 to 32767).
 Default: 1600;
-* BenchmarkTimeLimit : only for Benchmark, sets the testing duration in s.
+* BenchmarkTimeLimit : sets the testing duration in s.
 0 for no time limit.
 Default: 0;
-* Benchmark2tupleCountLimit : only for Benchmark, stops testing after finding this number of 2-tuples.
+* Benchmark2tupleCountLimit : stops testing after finding this number of 2-tuples.
 0 for no limit.
-Default: 50000;
+Default: 50000.
-* TupleCountsFile : tuple counts filename, in which rieMiner will save for each difficulty the number of tuples found.
-Note that there must never be more than one rieMiner instance using the same file, and you should also use different files if you use different Sieve sizes to not skew the stats (ratios).
-Default: None (special value that disables this feature).

 ### Advanced/Tweaking/Dev options